CompEpigen/pubARID1A/README.md

-# My Research Paper Repository

-This repository contains the code and data for the research paper titled "ARID1A regulates DSB repair through chromatin organization and its deficiency triggers DNA damage-mediated immune response."
+_This repository contains the code and data for the research paper titled "ARID1A regulates DSB repair through chromatin organization and its deficiency triggers DNA damage-mediated immune response."_

 ## Overview